javascript-2020/simple-nativemessage/README.md

 https://developer.chrome.com/docs/extensions/mv3/manifest/externally_connectable/

-the extension is designed to allow externally connectable from http://site.localhost/* so the host file will need the entry
+the extension is designed to be externally connectable from > http://site.localhost/* so the host file will need the entry

 > 127.0.0.1   site.localhost